MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-tfs-vsts.md

 - The team needs a tool to migrate the data to the cloud.
 Few manual processes should be needed.
 - Work item data and history for the last year must be migrated.
 - They don't want to set up new user names and passwords.
 All current system assignments must be maintained.
-- They want to move away from team foundation version control (tfvc) to Git for source control.
+- They want to move away from team foundation version control (TFVC) to Git for source control.
 - The transition to Git will be a "tip migration" that imports only the latest version of the source code.
 It will happen during a downtime when all work will be halted as the code base shifts.
 They understand that only the current master branch history will be available after the move.
 - They're concerned about the change and want to test it before doing a full move.
 They want to retain access to TFS even after the move to Azure DevOps Services.
 - They have multiple collections, and want to start with one that has only a few projects to better understand the process.